 Each year, DBIA recognizes National Design-Build Project/Team winners that exemplify the principles of Design-Build Done Right, DBIA’s best practices to ensure successful team collaboration and execution of design-build projects.

-The Sharp HealthCare Ocean View Tower received a National Award of Merit in the Healthcare Category.
-Designed and built in collaboration with Hensel Phelps and AVRP Studios, the project is a seven-story inpatient bed tower that is the first step in realizing the Sharp HealthCare Chula Vista Medical Center Master Plan and meeting the hospital’s need for additional beds and operating rooms.
+The Sharp HealthCare Ocean View Tower, designed and built in collaboration with Hensel Phelps and AVRP Studios, is a seven-story inpatient bed tower that is the first step in realizing the Sharp HealthCare Chula Vista Medical Center Master Plan and meeting the hospital’s need for additional beds and operating rooms.

 Located in southern San Diego County, the design places patient rooms to take advantage of light and views to the east and west.
 To further elevate the experience, the hospital “redefined dining,” located the servery on the top floor, providing indoor and outdoor dining with 270-degree views of the Pacific Ocean and chaparral-covered hills.

 As Architect of Record, SmithGroup provided architectural design, interior design, medical planning and building envelope design from its Los Angeles office.
 Early collaboration eliminated the need to obtain deferred approvals, allowing the project review schedule to be reduced by six months, and enabling construction to start one year ahead of time.
 Design-Build best practices such as colocation, collaboration, effective communication and a strong team dynamic enabled the Hensel Phelps | SmithGroup team to deliver a successful world-class facility that supports Sharp’s commitment to being a High Reliability Organization (HRO).